-Polydora’s impact on shellfish aquaculture arises from its life history as a shell-borer.
+The impact of Polydora on shellfish aquaculture arises from its life history as a shell-borer.
 After a planktonic larval stage, a burrowing Polydora worm settles onto the prospective host’s shell and begins building a tunnel (Wilson 1928; Loosanoff and Engle 1943; Blake 1969; Blake and Arnofsky 1999).
-The worm enters along the margin of the shell and excavates its burrow toward the shell center, using its specialized segment, the 5th setiger, to stabilize its tunnel during burrowing and secreting a viscous fluid to dissolve the calcium carbonate shell material, (Haigler 1969; Zottoli and Carriker 1974).
+The worm enters along the margin of the shell and excavates its burrow toward the shell center, using its specialized segment, the 5th setiger, to stabilize its tunnel during burrowing and secretes a viscous fluid to dissolve the calcium carbonate shell material, (Haigler 1969; Zottoli and Carriker 1974).
 The Polydora adult dwells within the tunnel, but can emerge from openings on the outer surface of the host’s shell to feed on particles in the water column and on materials on the shell surface (Figures 2, 3) (Loosanoff and Engle 1943).

 Reproduction occurs when the male deposits sperm in a female’s burrow, and the female deposits egg cases along the burrow wall, with each case containing dozens of eggs.
 While species vary, one fecund female can produce hundreds of larval progeny (Blake 1969).
 It should be noted that some hermaphroditic species have been observed (e.g. Polydora commensalis) (Hatfield 1965).
 Larvae hatch from eggs and emerge from their maternal burrow and are free-swimming until they settle onto a substrate (Orth 1971; Blake 1969).
 Growth rate in the larval stage depends on ambient water temperature, thus the time spent in the water column differs between species and with environmental conditions, and may last as long as 85 days (Blake and Woodwick 1971; Blake and Arnofsky 1999).
 This potential for a long larval stage, particularly in colder climates, may allow for long dispersal distances (Simon and Sato-Okoshi 2015).
 Additionally, in some instances, early hatched larvae can feed on underdeveloped eggs (“nurse eggs”), and complete development in the burrow (Haigler 1969).
 This could result in an individual host’s parasitic burden compounding over time due to high rates of autoinfection.

+Recent identification in Washington State